toonarmycaptain/pytexas.github.io/input/sponsors/prospectus/index.md

 template: subpage.html
 ---

-# Sponsor Prospectus - Online Conference
+# Sponsor Prospectus - Conference
 ---

 Presenting PyTexas 2023, the 13th Python Community Conference for the Texas Region.
 The purpose of PyTexas is to share Python-related knowledge and enthusiasm in the form of presentations, coding sprints, "teach me" sessions, and general networking among developers.
 It is run every year by volunteers from around the region.